ijeomalouisa/PALMORIA_GROUP_HR/README.md

 <img width="235" alt="Insights on Ratings based on Gender " src="https://github.com/user-attachments/assets/fce49381-61e7-4551-8daf-934915533cc6" />

-The above insight indicates how employee rating varies across gender.Male has the average rating of 212, female 190 while unknown has 18 in the ratings.
-More female employee rated "Good" and "Very Good" as identify in the matrix than male.
+The above insight indicates how employee rating varies across gender.
+Male has the average rating of 212, female 190 while unknown has 18 i.
+More female employee are rated "Good" and "Very Good" as identify in the matrix than male.
 More male are rated "Very Poor".

 #### Pointer 3: Analyze Salary and Identify Gender Pay Gap

-In this, we are going to understand overall salary structure; to detect any gender-baed salary disparities and highlight departments and regions needing management focus
+In this, we are going to understand the overall salary structure; to detect any gender-based salary disparities and highlight departments and regions needing management focus

 <img width="419" alt="Salary Structure and Gender Pay Gap" src="https://github.com/user-attachments/assets/3b1783b4-cb07-408d-960e-b6734791f8fb" />